-Advanced Web Services with JSON API
+Advanced web services with JSON API

 JSON API is more than a specification that paints your bike shed.
 It prevents endless meetings about payload structures and query string parameters and puts the focus on the hard problems.

-This session is an update of the session I gave in Dublin.
 In this session you will learn to use JSON API to make complex requests that interact with data like:

 - Give me the cover image and the publication year of all the albums of all the bands having one of the members currently living in Murcia.
 Oh!
 And while you're at it, output the name of the band and that member as well.